achimgaedke/pyprojroot2/README.md

 Bundle different project criteria together to a `RootCriterion`, so if one isn't found, the next one is searched for.

-This is even simpler in an example:
+This is easy to elaborate in an example:

 ```python3
 from pyprojroot2 import as_root_criterion